lirx-js/dom/website/docs/documentation/syntax/rx-components/rx-template/index.md

 </rx-template>
 ```

+A template is a portion of html that can be re-used later.
+It is usually provided to other `rx-` components to generate repetitive or conditional parts of the application.

-To create a reusable template to inject later, use `rx-template`.
+To create such a template, use `rx-template`.

 It has the following attributes: